 Under both alternatives, FWP would continue to manage wolves to sustain a statewide population above the ESA recovery benchmark of 15 breeding pairs.
-Montana remains committed to maintaining the long-term viability of wolves and their coexistence with humans on Montana's diverse landscapeof wolves, consistent with a long history of wildlife conservation.
+Montana remains committed to maintaining the long-term viability of wolves, consistent with a long history of wildlife conservation.
 Wolves are now well established in Montana, and the challenge is balancing conflicting values and addressing diverse needs as they pertain to wolves and other wildlife populations within shared communities and landscapes.

-FWP is accepting accepted comments on the DEIS draft EIS for the Statewide Wolf Management Plan through December 19, 2023 for a total of 90 days.
-These comments have been incorporated and or addressed into this FEIS.
-Additional information and the statewide management plan is available on FWP's website at: https://fwp.mt.gov/aboutfwp/public comment-opportunities/draft-wolf-mgmt-plan
+FWP is accepting comments on the DEIS for the Statewide Wolf Management Plan through December 19, 2023, 5 p.m.
+Additional information and the statewide management plan is available on FWP's website at: https://fwp.mt.gov/aboutfwp/public-comment-opportunities/draft-wolf-mgmt-plan

-Sincerely,
+Sincerely, Dustin Temple